Why Constructive Discussion

 The Ideas

-Participants were asked to use the Gaddie Pitch template (Anthony Gaddie) to articulate their ideas in 30 seconds.
+Participants developed the ideas below in Workshop Two.
+They were asked to use the Gaddie Pitch template (Anthony Gaddie) to articulate their ideas in 30 seconds.

 Collaboration is central to Next25’s innovation process for developing game-changing initiatives.